 Getting shingles may cause complications, such as postherpetic neuralgia (PHN), for adults in their 60s and beyond.
 PHN can cause severe pain for months or years after a shingles episode.

-Both shingles and chickenpox are caused by the same virus, the varicella-zoster virus (VZV), which can lie dormant in the body for years.
+Both shingles and chickenpox are caused by the same virus, varicella-zoster virus (VZV), which can lie dormant in the body for years.

 Gaines recommends the new vaccine, even if you had the old shingles vaccine, Zostavax.